kristiwalker/bike-stations-map/README.md

 - I ran out of time to style the button, but it would have been larger, easy to read and accented for visibility.

 ## Potential features
-Although I didn't have time for a design process, I know I'd want to add a few things if I'd had more time:
+Although I didn't have time for a design process, I already know I'd want to add a few things if I'd had more time.
+This list would certainly grow with more thought, too:

 - A way for users to choose from a checklist and/or click on markers to submit a list of the bike paths they like.
 - Integrate the feedback panel into the map on mobile so that you don't have to scroll back and forth.